[This is] one of these days that is going to live in infamy, a day of collective remembrance. ~ Frank M. Ochberg, MD

 Pay Special Attention to the Needs of Children and Teens

-If you have or know of a child or teen who is grieving the loss of someone close, be aware of some of the helpful resources provided by various organizations including
+If you have or know of a child or teen who is grieving the loss of someone close, be aware of some of the helpful articles and resources provided by various organizations including

 - Hospice of the Valley's Teen Grief Support Program:

 Honor the Memory of Your Loved One with Service

 The families of 9/11 were instrumental in creating the 9/11 National Day of Service and Remembrance.
 Service to others can be healing and transformational.
 Visit their service and remembrance site and see if some form of service to others calls out to you.

 Letting go of what used to be is not an act of disloyalty, and it does not mean forgetting your lost loved one(s).
 You will never forget, because a part of this person remains in you.
 Letting go means leaving behind the sorrow and pain of grief and choosing to go on, taking with you only those memories and experiences that enhance your ability to grow and expand your capacity for happiness.